brutalpixie/BookCoach/index.md

 The most important thing about working with a coach is knowing that you can work together!

+That's why you get a FREE consultation for up to an hour + your first coaching call also for free.

-That's why we'll have 1 x 30-minute call to see if we're "right" for each other.
-After this, if you decide that this could be the most awesome thing ever, here's what will happen:
+Then, if you decide that this could be the most awesome thing ever, here's what will happen:

-* You commit to paying $580 AUD per month, for a minimum of 3 months
+* You commit to paying $490 (AUD) per month
 * Together we set expectations for the relationship, on both sides.
 Great rules make things work!
 * You get 1 x 60-minute call every month
-* You get support via WhatsApp, to bounce ideas and get feedback between calls.
+* You get support via WhatsApp, Signal or Telegram, for your own growth, to bounce ideas and get feedback between calls.

-But if you're not committed to the work, it won't work.
-Writing books is hard work, so know that ahead of time.
+But if you're not committed to the work, it won't work!
+Inspiration has to find you working. :)

-### Whoa, man, I can't afford that!

-Lucky for you, there's another option.
+### Got a writers' group and want to do it together?
+Join a Group List!

-By joining a Group List, you'll pay just $116 AUD per month.
+When you have a full group, you'll pay just $116 AUD per month.
 Once there is enough people on the list, you will join a monthly, 5-person call.
-If you have 4 keen friends, it's a great option.
+If you have 4 keen friends - or 4 other writers you meet with - it's a great option.

-GOOD THINGS ABOUT THIS: It's cheaper

-BAD THINGS ABOUT THIS: Waiting sucks, and you don't get personal attention to help you grow as an artist.
+If you don't have a writers' group, you can [put your name on the list](https://brutalpixie.typeform.com/to/n55yGQ).
+As soon as we have our next 5 on the list, we'll launch the next group.

 ### Who is my coach?